Membership and role

 The role of the Board is to provide:

-- Assurance to the Permanent Secretary in discharging her role as Principal Accounting Officer.
+- Assurance to the Permanent Secretary in discharging his role as Principal Accounting Officer.
 The Board should support her to ensure that the organisation operates to the highest standards of governance, financial management, management of risks and processing of the annual accounts.

 - Strategic advice on the delivery of the Government’s priorities in line with the objectives of the Wellbeing of Future Generations Act.
 These include the First Minister’s Manifesto Commitments; Taking Wales Forward and the national strategy, Prosperity for All.